South Sudan Villages Clinic

 Today Fidele's mission reached a milestone with the opening of the Clinic.
 Now we need YOUR help to fund basic medical supplies, equipment and staff. #give #love

 Celebrating the opening of South Sudan Villages Clinic - Koiyom Clinic in April 2019.
 Medicines have arrived and medical staff are busy.
-We have 2 Physician Assistants and 2 Nurses and have been flooded with over 50 patients per day.
+We have 2 Physician Assistants, 2 Nurses, 2 Midwives and support staff.
+20,229 patient visits from April 2019 to February 2021.
 If this trend continues we will be the busiest medical clinic in the region.

-All 7 beds in the clinic are filled with patients suffering from Malaria or waterborne illnesses who are unable to return home.
-We need additional medical supplies and simple hospital beds to provide basic life-saving care now.
+All 14 beds in the clinic are filled with patients suffering from Malaria or waterborne illnesses who are unable to return home.
+We need additional medical supplies, simple hospital beds and electricity to provide basic life-saving care now.
 These villagers have no other medical care or access.

 Save a life.
 Please make a donation today! #donate